JadedRain/custom-ai-agent/README.md

-I will be able to recommend a build path based on information about the game I will have the option to choose they types of builds recommended to me e.g. Agressive, Defensive, Greedy, etc I will be able to recommend runes based on user entered informantion in the draft portion of the game Settings for a players preferences in playstyle
+I will be able to recommend a build path based on information about the game I will have the option to choose they types of builds recommended to me e.g. Agressive, Defensive, Greedy, etc I will be able to recommend runes based on user entered informantion in the draft portion of the game I will be able to plan a draft and get a recommendation of a build that would work well into the enemy Settings for a players preferences in playstyle
 Game data for recommended build, actual build, win or loss, and other player data will be stored on a database Admin account will be able to look and edit at information for any player